-When deciding on a type of moulding for your home, it’s important to understand their purposes and differences, and how each type of moulding has a specific use.
-Let’s take a look at the most common moulding and trim types.
+When deciding on types of moulding for your home, it’s important to understand their purposes and differences, and how each type of moulding has a specific use.
+Below are the most common moulding and trim types:

-- Crown: Ceiling moulding, or crown moulding, softens the transition from wall to ceiling to create a visually stunning effect.
+- Ceiling moulding, or crown moulding, softens the transition from wall to ceiling to create a visually stunning effect.
 The rule of thumb is the larger and taller the room, the wider the crown moulding.
-These can be as simple or as intricately detailed as your prefer.
+Crown moulding types can be simple or intricately detailed.

-- Casing or Architraves: Standard in most homes and made to conceal the gap between drywall and a door or window frame.
+- Casing or architraves moulding is standard in most homes and made to conceal the gap between drywall and a door or window frame.
 The look will depend on your home style.

-- Chair Rail: Meant to protect walls from furniture damage, chair rails are often installed for decorative purposes as they add a warmth and charm while protecting the walls from scuffs and dents.
+- Chair rail is meant to protect walls from furniture damage.
+Chair rails are often installed for decorative purposes.
+They add a warmth and charm while protecting the walls from scuffs and dents.

-- Handrails: Necessary for navigating stairways, these will differ depending on the style of your home.
+- Handrails are necessary for navigating stairways.
+Handrails will differ depending on the style of your home.

-- Baseboard: Standard in most homes, baseboards join the wall trim and the floor.
-They can be simple or ornate when coupled with quarter-round or other styles of trim.
-Baseboards are usually thinner than casings, but when both are selected, the result is a harmonious, cohesive look.
+- Baseboard moulding is standard in most homes.
+Baseboards join the wall trim and the floor.
+They can be simple or ornate when coupled with quarter round or other styles of trim.
+Baseboards are usually thinner than casings.
+Use both to create a harmonious, cohesive look.

-- Picture rails: A decorative option, picture rails are a type of moulding that is installed horizontally and used to display art or decorative plates.
-Similar to chair rails, picture rails can help prevent damage to your walls while adding style.
+- Picture rails provide a decorative moulding option.
+Picture rails are a type of moulding that is installed horizontally.
+It's often used to display art or decorative plates.
+Picture rails can help prevent damage to your walls while adding style.

-- Wainscoting: Decorative moulding, wainscoting can be installed between a baseboard and a chair or picture rail.
+- Wainscoting is a decorative moulding that can be installed between a baseboard and a chair or picture rail.

-- Panel: Used to frame wall paneling and add a decorative touch to traditional wainscoting.
+- Panel moulding is used to frame wall paneling and add a decorative touch to traditional wainscoting.

-- Board and Batten: A wall trim piece used to cover the joints between two pieces of paneling.
+- Board and batten refers to a wall trim piece used to cover the joints between two pieces of paneling.

 Here’s a quick look at where to apply specific types of moulding in your home: